bylucaspaiva/surreal-dashboard/README.md

 3. Create a `.env` file in the `backend` directory and set the following environment variables:
    - `PORT`: The port number to run the server on (default is 5001).
    - `MONGO_URI`: The URI for connecting to your MongoDB instance (e.g. mongodb://localhost:27017/surreal-dashboard).
-   - `JWT_SECRET`: A secret key for encoding and decoding JWTs.
 4. Start the server: `npm run start`.

 ### Frontend Setup